wleddy/staffing/docs2/admin/events.rst

         The description may use `Markdown <https://www.markdownguide.org/basic-syntax>`_ syntax to create a rich presentation when viewed by visitors.
 (Or you can just type something.)

     #.
 Provide additional information if needed.
         This is information that is only seen by staff members.
+        It appears in the Signup listing and the event Roster pages.

+        This field also supports Markdown syntax.

 Part 2
 ^^^^^^